dimitris-c/AudioStreaming/README.md

 player.frameFiltering.add(entry: record)
 ```
 See the `FrameFiltering` protocol for more ways of adding and removing frame filters.
 The callback in which you observe a filter will be run on a thread other than the main thread.

-Under the hood the concrete class for frame filters, `FrameFilterProcessor` installs a tap on the `mainMixerNode` of  `AVAudioEngine` in which all the added fitler will be called from.
+Under the hood the concrete class for frame filters, `FrameFilterProcessor` installs a tap on the `mainMixerNode` of  `AVAudioEngine` in which all the added filter will be called from.

-**Note** since the `mainMixerNode` is publicly exposed extra care should be taken to not install a tap directly and also use frame filters, this result in an exception because only one tap can be installed on an output node, as per Apple's documention.
+**Note** since the `mainMixerNode` is publicly exposed extra care should be taken to not install a tap directly and also use frame filters, this result in an exception because only one tap can be installed on an output node, as per Apple's documentation.

 # Installation